Is it possible to get diesel and gasoline smell out of clothes?

 I found after years of greasy clothes leaving gunk in my washer that heavy duty (industrial) Pinesol (approx. 3/4 cup in full load) along with the soap does a great job.

 My fiancee drives a semi-truck and always seems to be getting either diesel fuel or axle grease on his clothing.
-The best thing I've found to remove the stains and smell is to pre-treat the clothing with Dawn dishwashing detergent, and then wash them as usual.
+The best thing I've found for eliminating fuel smells from laundry is to pre-treat the clothing with Dawn dishwashing detergent, and then wash them as usual.
 I have even added some to the whole load to get rid of the fuel smell.

 Take the Next Step: